woocommerce/qit-documentation/docs/using-qit/running-tests-cli.md

 - **Failed:** A critical error or incompatibility was detected.

 For more detailed insights:
-- [Viewing Test Results](#): Learn how to access logs, screenshots, and detailed reports.
+- [Viewing Test Results](./notifications-results.md): Learn how to access logs, screenshots, and detailed reports.
-- [Notifications and Results](#): Configure email notifications and review test histories in the Vendor Dashboard.
+If you have enabled email notifications, you will receive an email when a test completes if it results in warnings or failures.
+For more information on setting up notifications, see [Notifications and Results](./notifications-results.md).

 ## Next Steps

-- [Using QIT via the Dashboard](#): If you prefer a UI, trigger tests and review results from the WooCommerce Vendor Dashboard.
+- [Using QIT via the Dashboard](./running-tests-dashboard.md): If you prefer a UI, trigger tests and review results from the WooCommerce Vendor Dashboard.
-- [Advanced CLI Commands](#): Explore scripting and GitHub workflows to integrate QIT tests into your CI/CD pipeline.
+- [Advanced CLI Commands](../advanced-usage/scripting.md): Explore scripting and GitHub workflows to integrate QIT tests into your CI/CD pipeline.
-- [Environment & Configuration](#): Dive deeper into configuring your local test environment and advanced features.
+- [Environment & Configuration](../environment/introduction.md): Dive deeper into configuring your local test environment and advanced features.